 Recent studies have shown that the CMIP6 multi-model ensemble exhibits higher values of ECS than the CMIP5 models because of larger, positive cloud feedbacks within the latest models (Gettelman et al., 2019; Meehl et al., 2020; Sherwood et al., 2020; Zelinka et al., 2020).
 The IPCC 2013 report gives a likely range of 1.5°C to 4.5°C for ECS (Stocker et al., 2013), and some of the CMIP6 GCMs analyzed in this study have values of ECS more than 1°C above this range.
-However, some in the climate community seem to currently doubt whether the very large values of ECS are representative of the real world (CONSTRAIN, 2020; Forster et al., 2020; Lewis and Curry, 2018; Tokarska et al., 2020).
-795 Gettelman et al. (2019) found that the newest version of the Community Earth System Model (CESM2) has a higher value of ECS than CESM1 (5.3°C versus 4.0°C) and urge the climate community to work together to determine the plausibility of such high values of ECS.
+However, some in the climate community seem to currently doubt whether the very large values of ECS are representative of the real world (Forster et al., 2020; Lewis and Curry, 2018; Tokarska et al., 2020).
+Gettelman et al. (2019) found that the newest version of the Community Earth System Model (CESM2) has a higher value of ECS than CESM1 (5.3°C versus 4.0°C) and urge the climate community to work together to determine the plausibility of such high values of ECS.
 Zhu et al. (2020) found that the high values of ECS in CESM2 and other GCMs is not supported by the paleoclimate record and are biased too warm.
-An analysis by Nijsse et al. (2020) coupled the CMIP6 multi-model ensemble to a two-box energy
+An analysis by Nijsse et al. (2020) obtains a median value of ECS from the CMIP6 multi-model ensemble of 2.6°C and range of 1.52-4.03°C (5th and 95th percentiles) coupled to a two-box energy balance model and the climate record.
+Similarly, Sherwood et al. (2020) conclude cooling during the Last Glacial Maximum provides strong evidence against ECS being greater than 4.5°C and conclude ECS lies within the range of 2.3 to 4.7°C at the 5th to 95th percent confidence intervals.

-- 800 balance model and the climate record and obtains obtained a median value of ECS from the CMIP6 multimodel ensemble of 2.6°C and range of 1.52-4.03°C (5th and 95th percentiles) coupled to a two-box energy balance model and the climate record.
-Similarly, Sherwood et al. (2020) conclude cooling during the Last Glacial Maximum provides strong evidence against ECS being greater than 4.5°C and conclude ECS lies within the range of 2.3 to 4.7°C at the 5th to 95th percent confidence intervals. - We obtain a wide range of ECS values from our EM-GC simulations of the climate record due to 805 consideration of the uncertainty in the radiative forcing of climate due to from tropospheric aerosols (Figs. 5c and 87).
+We obtain a wide range of ECS values from our EM-GC simulations of the climate record due to consideration of the uncertainty in the radiative forcing of climate due to tropospheric aerosols (Figs. 5c and 8).
 However, under one circumstance, we find values of ECS using the EM-GC that are similar to the maximum value of ECS from the CMIP6 multi-model ensemble.
-Our very large estimate of ECS occurs if we assume that anthropogenic aerosols have exhibited very strong cooling and offset a large 810 amount of greenhouse gas warming, such that the observed GMST record can only be well simulated under the condition of large climate feedback (i.e., values of λ{Σ} in Eq.
-(3) greater than or equal to 2.545 W m-2 $^{\circ}C^{-1}$).
+Our very large estimate of ECS occurs if we assume that anthropogenic aerosols have exhibited very strong cooling and offset a large amount of greenhouse gas warming, such that the observed GMST record can only be well simulated under the condition of large climate feedback (i.e., values of λ{Σ} in Eq.
+(3) greater or equal to 2.5 W m-2 °C-1).
 If aerosols have truly strongly cooled the climate, offsetting the vast majority of the rise in RF due to greenhouse gases as suggested by Shen et al. (2020), the actual value of ECS may lie close to 5°C or larger.
-Under the more likely scenario that aerosols have not cooled this strongly (as suggested by Bond et al., (2013)), then it is more feasible that ECS lies well below 5°C. The highest values of ECS 815 found using our analysis (red portion of Fig 5c) are assigned low weights due to the assessment by Myhre et al. (2013) that the large AER RF{2011} associated with these ECS values is unlikely.
+Under the more likely scenario that aerosols have not cooled this strongly as suggested by Bond et al. (2013), then it is more feasible that ECS lies well below 5°C. The highest values of ECS found using our analysis (red portion of Fig 5c) are assigned low weights due to the assessment by Myhre et al. (2013) that the large AER RF2011 associated with these ECS values is unlikely.